 Coincidence?
 Many don't think so.
 Several people argue that the French might have taken the Roman weight as a baseline when coming up with their own system of standard weights.

-Every 1 troy ounce of .999 fine gold bullion has precisely 31.1034768 grams of pure gold.
+Every 1 troy ounce of .999 fine gold weighs precisely 31.1034768 grams of pure gold.

-To end the video we weight the world's most popular gold bullion coin by sales volume.
-The highly popular 1 oz American Gold Eagle coin.
+To end the video, we weigh the world's most popular gold coin by sales volume: The American Gold Eagle coin.